Common Sexual Problems in Men

 Sexuality after Prostate Cancer

 Lynda-13secrTreatment for prostate cancer can affect your sex life.
-During and following treatment men may have less interest in, or desire for sex.
+During and following treatment people may have less interest in, or desire for sex and most experience a loss of erection.
 A high percentage of men experience erection difficulties.
-Men may also experience a change in the way they look at their bodies and/or genitals, together with their sense of themselves as a man.
+They may also experience a change in the way they look at their bodies and/or genitals, together with their sense of themselves as a man.

 I can help you explore the range of options available to men after prostate treatment to get things going again.
 At times, I refer to other health practitioners, e.g. physiotherapists, and find a team approach can often be beneficial.
 We can look at mechanical modes of erection assistance, I can trouble-shoot if you are having difficulties getting a good effect from erection enhancing medications of all kinds and also offer lots of ideas on how to enhance pleasure and arousal for both you and your partner.